FAQ

 KiddyKeys group classes are available for children ages 3-6.

-One-on-one private lessons are available for preschoolers and school-age children.
+One-on-one private lessons are available for preschoolers and school-age children age 4 and up.

 Adult students are taught by Ryan Chesser.
 If you are an adult student, please contact us to discuss how we can help you reach your goals at the piano.